AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/AMLAttributes.md

 AmlObjectsExtensions.AMLAttributes Method
 =========================================
-AutomationML 2.1 APIConversion of any object which has an attribute collection to get access to specific AutomationML defined attributes.
+Conversion of any object which has an attribute collection to get access to specific AutomationML defined attributes.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)